Time-space Trade-offs in Population Protocols for the Majority Problem: Model Notation

-In \emph{majority}, nodes start in one of two different states (also called \emph{opinions}).
-We seek a configuration in which all nodes correctly agree on the opinion with the initially larger support.
+We are interested in population protocols for the majority problem, where nodes start in one of two different states (also called \emph{opinions}).
+We seek a configuration in which all nodes agree on the opinion with the initially larger support.
 The \emph{absolute bias} $\BiasAbsolute$ is the absolute difference between the initial number of supporters for each opinion.

-The output function maps each state $s$ to an output $o \in \set{+1, -1}$, representing the two opinions.
-Target configurations are all configurations in which node states map all to $+1$ (if $+1$ was the initial majority) or map all to $-1$ (if $-1$ was the initial majority).
+We assume $\BiasAbsolute \geq 1$.
+The output function maps each state $s$ to an output $o \in \set{+1, -1}$, representing one of the two opinions.
+The target configurations are all configurations in which node states map all to $+1$, if $+1$ represents the initial majority opinion, or map all to $-1$, if $-1$ represents the initial majority.